 Gloria Prema, BSc., Dip.Env & Dev., MNFSH

-Book an EFT session here
+Book an EFT session by contacting me here

 I have been a practicing therapist in natural healing (sometimes called spiritual or quantum healing) since 1991 and a member of The Healing Trust in the UK since 1993.
 I obtained a Bachelor of Science degree in 1998, a Diploma in Colour Therapy in 1995 and trained in Emotional Freedom Technique (EFT) with two of the original EFT Masters in 2006/2007 and Neuro-Linguistic Programming (NLP) with various teachers including Tony Robbins and most recently with Saudi Aramco.